hashicorp/terraform-provider-google/website/docs/r/storage_bucket.html.markdown

 * `cors` - (Optional) The bucket's [Cross-Origin Resource Sharing (CORS)](https://www.w3.org/TR/cors/) configuration.
 Multiple blocks of this type are permitted.
 Structure is documented below.

+* `retention_policy` - (Optional) Configuration of the bucket's data retention policy for how long objects in the bucket should be retained.
+Structure is documented below.

 * `labels` - (Optional) A set of key/value label pairs to assign to the bucket.

 * `logging` - (Optional) The bucket's [Access & Storage Logs](https://cloud.google.com/storage/docs/access-logs) configuration.